-With the understanding that substance use disorder (SUD) is a chronic brain disease, it is more effectively treated in the chronic care model.
-The chronic care model is an organizational approach to caring for people with chronic disease, e.g., diabetes, high blood pressure, and opioid use disorder.
-The model is a practical, supportive, evidence-based approach to interactions between patients and their treatment team.
+Substance use disorder (SUD) is a chronic brain disease most effectively treated using the chronic condition care model.
+This model is a practical, supportive, evidence-based approach to interactions between patients and their treatment team.

 Patient Education Materials